MoteneJan/Heart_Diease_Prediction/README.md

 # 🫀 Heart Disease Prediction App

-This repository contains a machine learning application built with **Streamlit** to predict the likelihood of heart disease based on clinical data.
+This repository contains a machine learning project to predict the likelihood of heart disease based on clinical data.

 The app leverages data science tools and machine learning algorithms to classify patients into two categories: **with heart disease** or **without heart disease**, based on 13 medical attributes.